return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_fb_helper_c.rst

 -----------

 A helper to alloc fb_info and the members cmap and apertures.
 Called by the driver within the fb_probe fb_helper callback function.
+Drivers do not need to release the allocated fb_info structure themselves, this is automatically done when calling \ :c:func:`drm_fb_helper_fini`\ .

 .. _`drm_fb_helper_alloc_fbi.return`: